Anna-LeeMcLean/claw_machine_motion_planner/README.md

 ### Visualization Node Execution

 The workspace also holds packages which allows for visualization of the robot arm picking up and dropping off prizes.
-Launch instructions and a video is provided below.
+Launch instructions and a video are provided below.

 `ros2 launch state_visualizer claw_arm_scene.launch.py`